lrnq/supremeBot/README.md

 # Outdated
+Once in a while I get a message regarding this bot and issues with getting it to run.
 This bot was one of the first things I wrote in Python back in the beginning of high school.
 It is super outdated and the Supreme shop has had many updates since then.

 # supremeBot
 Use this bot at your own risk (Supreme may not accept orders from bots as of SS18, and might ban your ip).